 Clear standards ensure learning is focused on the specific skills and content knowledge that scholars need to master in a logical and sequential manner and allow for effective planning of instruction and assessments.
 All school curricula is fully aligned with California Content Standards, which "are designed to encourage the highest achievement of every scholar, by defining the knowledge, concepts, and skills that scholars should acquire at each grade level," as well as the Common Core State Standards and, going forward as they are implemented, the newly approved Next Generation Science Standards.
-Network staff, the School Director and Deans guide and support all classroom teachers as they organize and plan all daily lessons using these standards, with reliance on the CDE's Curriculum Frameworks for each subject.
+The Curriculum Specialist guides and supports all classroom teachers as they organize and plan all daily lessons using these standards, with reliance on the CDE's Curriculum Frameworks for each subject.
 All assessments and instruction are designed for mastery of the standards.